The cool and the cruel: separating hard parts of LWE secrets: Statistical Tests and Analysis

-When all cruel bits are correctly predicted, and if $h_r$ is the number of ones in the $n_r$ cool bits of the secret (a known value since the Hamming weight of the secret is known), the variance of $x$ is $\sigma^2_{\mathcal{G}_q}(x)=F_q(h_r\sigma_r^2 + \sigma_e^2)$, with $F_q(v)$ the variance modulo $q$ of a centered Gaussian with variance $v$ and a modular operation.
+When all cruel bits are correctly predicted, and if $h_r$ is the number of ones in the $n_r$ cool bits of the secret (a known value since the Hamming weight of the secret is known), the variance of $x$ is $\sigma^2_{\mathcal{G}_q}(x)=F_q(h_r\sigma_r^2 + \sigma_e^2)$, with $F_q(v)$ the variance of a centered Gaussian modulo $q$ (which we call $\mathcal{G}_q$) with variance $v$ and a modular operation.
 We assume independence in the reduced samples and therefore a Gaussian distribution of $x$ before the modulo operation, so the Central Limit Theorem (CLT) holds.

 When some cruel bits are incorrect, the residual distribution becomes almost indistinguishable from uniform, because even one incorrect cruel bit significantly increases the Gaussian variance.

 \para{Samples needed for cruel bit recovery.} We now derive $M$, the number of reduced samples needed to verify cruel bit guesses, and consequently the amount of pre-processing resources needed for our attack.
 Since in practice the distribution of residuals is indistinguishable from uniform over $[0,q]$ when the cruel bits are incorrectly chosen, we frame the task of identifying correct cruel bits as distinguishing from uniform.
 As describe in Section \ref{sec:practical}, we do so by measuring the variance.
 First, we calculate $\hat{\sigma}^2(x)$ over $M$ reduced samples via